By Kathryn Trumble, DPT, ATC

 If you have any of the signs and symptoms listed above, seek immediate medical attention.
-It is best to try to splint or protect the ankle and no put weight on the foot/ankle.
-If you are diagnosed with an ankle dislocation you will most likely need surgery to relocate the bone.
-In some cases, other bone or soft tissues will be damaged and these structures will need to be fixed with surgery.
+It is best to try to splint or protect the ankle and no weight on the foot/ankle.
+If you are diagnosed with an ankle dislocation, you will most likely need surgery to relocate the bone and stabilize any fractures.
+Other bone or soft tissues will be damaged in some cases, and these structures will need to be fixed in the surgical procedure.

 - Following surgery, you will receive a cast or walking boot to give your ankle support.
 You will also not be able to put weight into the injured leg, so crutches, a walker, and a scooter will be needed.

 - During this time, you may attend physical therapy, depending on the severity of the injury and your medical doctor’s preferences.

 - Once you are able to start putting weight on the leg, you will need to re-learn how to walk correctly.

-- Physical therapy will be needed to help with walking, strengthen the ankle/leg, and help with balance.
+- Physical therapy will help with walking, strengthen the ankle/leg, and help with balance.

 Long term considerations

 - You may have residual stiffness in the ankle, especially if you have a fracture or a repair of a fracture.

 - You may also have residual loosening on the soft tissues (ligaments/tendons/muscles) due to the injury.

 - Healing times are different from person to person.
 It is important to follow the direction of medical professionals for optimal healing.
 Poor diet, smoking, diabetes, and other health problems can lead to slower healing times and slower recovery!